Waterline Data’s AI-Driven Data Catalog 5.0 is First to Connect, Govern and Rationalize Data Across Cloud and On-Premises Platforms

 “Fannie Mae began working with Waterline Data, because we needed to provide our analysts with fast access to growing volumes of high quality, governed data in order to remain competitive in today’s data economy,” said Prakash Jaganathan, Data Management Leader, Fannie Mae.
 “With Waterline Data’s AI-driven Data Catalog, we were able to completely modernize our cloud data environment, fully automating and accelerating the cataloging and searchability of data to deliver game changing value to the business and our customers.”

 “Since it debuted its AI-driven Data Catalog five years ago, Waterline has been differentiated by its data fingerprinting approach, supporting automated tagging of data and metadata to drive competitive data-driven decision making,” said Matt Aslett, Research VP, 451 Research.
-“The company is well-placed to take advantage of growing interest in data cataloging, and in particular in enterprise data catalogs that support the automated cataloging of data across the data estate—including on-premises and cloud environments.”
+“The company is well-placed to take advantage of growing interest in data cataloging, and in particular in enterprise data catalogs that support the automated cataloging of data across the data estate—including on-prem and cloud environments.”

 AIDC 5.0’s new features include: